feranmiemmanuel/nestjs-resource-transformer/README.md

 # @jesuferanmi/resource-transformer

-A simple utility to transform NestJS models/entities into Laravel-style API resources.
+A utility to transform NestJS models/entities into Laravel-style API resources.

 ## 📦 Installation